It's a New Day in Public Health.

 Figure 1 (below) depicts a summary of newly diagnosed cases of HIV from the last ten years as of June 30, 2022.
 Summary health data are stored in the Florida Community Health Assessment Resource Tool Set (Florida CHARTS), Florida Health’s database for tracking the health status of the state.
 Visit Florida CHARTS to learn more about statistics for HIV, AIDS, and HIV-related deaths.

-Data for the year 2020 and 2021 should be interpreted with caution due to the impact of the COVID-19 pandemic on access to HIV testing, care-related services, and case surveillance activities.
+Data for 2020 and 2021 should be interpreted with caution due to the impact of COVID-19 on HIV testing, care-related services, and case surveillance activities.

 Diagnoses of HIV, 2012–2021, Florida